davidabasabe/hh_neuron_firing_simulation/README.md

 # hh_neuron_firing_simulation
 Repository for an HH Neuron Model Simulation in Python.
 It utilises the Hodgkin-Huxley Neuron Model, which directly models the gating variables and dynamics of neurons and elicits firing behaviours through external potentials.
 It is part of a coding exercise from the Neuroprosthetics Course at TUM, for which reason a report is attached.

+## Dependencies
-In order to run the code, numpy and matplotlib are required.
+In order to run the code, numpy, sympy, scipy.linalg, and matplotlib are required.

 ## Code Structure